Koi Pond (The Office): Synopsis

-Jim Halpert (John Krasinski) sets up a meeting with a client who requests that Michael Scott (Steve Carell) come with him.
+Jim Halpert sets up a meeting with a client who requests that Michael Scott come with him.
 Jim is unhappy because he wants to be able to do meetings by himself.
 When they come back from the meeting, Michael is soaked because he fell into a koi pond.
 When they find out, the rest of the office makes fun of him.
 Michael responds by holding a sensitivity meeting where he asks everyone to write down things they wish were not said about them.
 The meeting goes nowhere, so Jim ends it.
 To help, Jim tells Michael that if he mocks himself, the rest of the office will be less inclined to mock him.
 This works, but Michael gets carried away and rambles into a self-pitying confessional about his loneliness.
-Meredith Palmer (Kate Flannery) receives a copy of the security tape showcasing Michael's fall.
+Meredith Palmer receives a copy of the security tape showcasing Michael's fall.
 The tape shows that Jim could have stopped Michael from falling but deliberately stepped away.
 Jim admits that he wished he had gone by himself because he wants to be able to do things by himself as a co-manager; Michael's mood is lifted when he realizes that Jim is jealous of his sales skills.
 Jim then becomes the victim of office mocking, but he and Michael laugh it off later.

-Pam Halpert (Jenna Fischer) and Andy Bernard (Ed Helms) go cold calling to drum up more sales, as they have the lowest quarterly sales numbers in the branch.
+Pam Halpert and Andy Bernard go cold calling to drum up more sales, as they have the lowest quarterly sales numbers in the branch.
 At the first place they go to, the receptionist notices Pam's pregnancy and assumes Andy is the father.
 Pam reacts to the mistake with alarm, offending Andy.
 During the next meeting, the client also assumes that Andy is the father, and in an act of revenge Andy harshly mocks the idea, leaving Pam frustrated and costing them the sale.
 At the next place they go to, that client also assumes Andy is the father, and this time they play along with it in order to avoid further antagonizing each other and ruining their sales.
 Andy takes it too far by touching her belly, even kissing it, and indulging in extensive baby talk, but the client says "maybe" to signing with them.
 In the car back to the office, Andy admits that he enjoyed pretending to be a father and is unhappy that he is still single.
-He then admits his attraction to Erin Hannon (Ellie Kemper).
+He then admits his attraction to Erin Hannon.
 Sympathizing with Andy, Pam approaches Erin and tries to set them up.